DevExpress-Examples/wpf-data-grid-refresh-on-timer/README.md

 Source = new RefreshOnTimerCollection(TimeSpan.FromSeconds(1), data);
 ...
 ```
-If the data source collection is too large, the GridControl may process updates incorrectly, and visible UI lags might appear.
-In this case, you can increase the time interval value.
+If the data source collection is too large, the GridControl may process updates incorrectly and visible UI lags can appear.
+In this case, you can increase the interval.

 <!-- default file list -->
 ## Files to Look At